Czechs lose business as Russians shun foreign travel

 Foreign tourists are an important source of revenue for the Czech Republic, bringing in 4.3 billion euros ($5.3 billion) in 2012, the latest year for which official data is available.

-Russians traditionally favour the Czech Republic, popular since the Communist era, and make up the second largest group of tourists after visitors from neighbouring Germany.
+Russians traditionally favor the Czech Republic, popular since the Communist era, and make up the second largest group of tourists after visitors from neighboring Germany.

 "Now, honestly, the situation is really bad.
 The drop is huge," she said, putting the fall-off at about 50-60 percent.